6 Benefits Of Bacon, Nutrition, & How To Add It To Your Diet

 Remember to cook bacon slowly over low heat until crispy.
 High heat causes the fat to break down into unhealthy trans-fats.
 You can then use some paper towels to wipe off the excess fat.
 One should be careful not to overcook or burn the bacon as that triggers the carcinogenic ingredients.

 Ensure you use high-quality pork fat.
+Opting for good-quality pork allows you to enjoy a rich flavor and numerous pork benefits, including essential nutrients, mainly protein and iron.
 Look for fatty cuts of meat that contain the highest amount of saturated fat.
 This includes the loin, belly, ham, and shoulder.
 These cuts of meat have a lot of flavors and are often cheaper than other leaner cuts.

 In case you are not comfortable having bacon, you can still get the feel and flavor of it with certain bacon-like alternatives.
 Turkey bacon and vegan bacon are the two most popular bacon alternatives these days.